DYSONA journals work according to E-NAMTILA Publication Ethics policy and COPE recommendations and workflows.

 These workflows, charts and special cases are introduced by COPE.
-Each one is used to achieve and understand one or more practice of COPE core practices.
+Each one is used to achieve and understand COPE core practices.
 For further information please consider reading the practices in the following table using the DOI adjacent to each practice.

 COPE flowcharts in relation to COPE's core practices (DOI for each flowchart is provided)